 Needless to say I got tired of the burlap shade quick.
 I wanted the look of something more “industrial.”

-I’ve seen a lot of pictures of new INDUSTRIAL farmhouse style PENDANT lights that I had to have.
+I saw a lot of pictures of new industrial farmhouse style pendant lights that I liked.

 I started searching the Internet, and I found the perfect PENDANT COVERING on a website called Life and Home.